 But what if you're trying to measure a brand?

-Just like the challenges associated with personal growth, few managers are able to step back and objectively assess their brand’s particular strengths and weaknesses.
+Just like the challenges associated with personal growth, few managers have the time to step back and objectively assess their brand’s particular strengths and weaknesses.

 The solution is to create a standardized way for managers to think about grading their brand’s performance.

-In other words, to create a report card for your brand.
+In other words, you need to create a report card for your brand.

 What is a brand report card?